Home > Winter

 Weather

-Altitude can also be a factor, as the sun is less filtered, yet the thin air also means it can be harder to breathe.
+Altitude can also be a factor, as the sun is less filtered, yet the thin air can make it harder to breathe.
 For face, check, and neck coverage, choose the Buff Mountain Bandana, while the REI Wind Pro Hinged Balaclava provides full coverage for the most brutal conditions.
+If you’ll be sticking at the resort, choose our favorite over-the-helmet face covering, the Turtle Fur Mount Hood Overhood.

 best face coverings ski & snowboarding

-On super cold, windy days, the REI Pro Hinged Balaclava is your best best; (photo/Carolyne Whelan)
+On super cold, windy days, the REI Pro Hinged Balaclava is your best bet; (photo/Carolyne Whelan)

 Fit